 Pro: The Songs (+6pts)

 The songs in this movie were both catchy and fun.
 My favorite two had to be "What's This?" and "Oogie Boogie's Song", but really all of the movie's songs were strong.
 They made it really easy to dive into this world, while learning different things about it, and delivering catchy songs that made me want to sing along.
 They also made it really easy to connect with these characters, while learning about their mindsets and how they felt about certain things.
 These songs were fun, they were memorable, and they effectively provided exposition in an entertaining way.
 You go into a kid's movie like this one expecting it to be a musical, and that only works if the songs are at least decent.
 Fortunately for this movie, the songs in this movie were a lot of fun, and a few were stuck in my head long after the movie was over.

 Con: Travel (-2pts)

 Throughout the course of this story, the filmmakers needed Jack Skellington to travel quite a bit.
 They needed him to go from Halloween Town to Christmas Town, from Christmas Town back to Halloween Town, and even to and from the real-world.
-However, it seemed like the filmmakers had no idea how travel between these places should work within this story.
-Each time Jack Skellington travels from one place or another, the rules regarding how he does so seem to change.
-It showed that the filmmakers did not think this through properly, and showed were instead just winging it as they went.
-This is something that I do not think kids will notice at all — and I mean that is really who this movie is for, right?
-However, adults will most likely pick up on the inconsistency, and — while it does not really hurt the movie much — I thought it was worth mentioning.
+Despite all this, it seemed like the filmmakers had no idea how travel between these places should work within this story.
+Each time Jack traveled from one place to another, the rules regarding how he was able to do so seemed to change.
+It made it seem like the filmmakers did not think this through properly, and they were instead just winging it as they went.
+Fortunately, this was something that I do not think kids will notice at all—and I mean that was really who this movie is for, right?—and adults will not really care about it.
+It was just a minor issue in a movie without any real significant one.

 Pro: Jack Skellington (+5pts)